ASRE Workshops

 Learn how to collect, manage and cite research sources using Zotero.

-Location: Dupré Library, 2nd floor STEP Lab
+Location: Dupré Library, Bib Lab Room 141

 Hosted by: Tiffany Ellis, Dupré Library